 - Coconut oil: An absolute mainstay in my pantry after I shifted to a clean(ish) lifestyle.

 - Almond milk: I’m not too fond of a dry protein bar.
-The almond milk provides moisture to this recipe.
+Almond milk provides moisture in this recipe.
+The almond milk also gives a terrific calcium boost.

-- Dark chocolate morsels: Everyone loves chocolate!
+- Dark chocolate morsels: Nuts about chocolate like me?
+Yes, everyone loves chocolate!
 And did you know it’s also good for you?
 Discover 11 Proven Health Benefits of Chocolate.

 How To Store?

 I freeze them individually in plastic wrap.
 That way, they won’t clump together, and I can grab one when needed.
-Convenient!
+A convenient healthy snack!

 More Healthy Protein Recipes